Fiction about family life as psychotherapy

 Sergeant Tony Delaney was worried.
 He’d been working with Inspector JohnJoe McNally since 1960, when they’d set up the Special Crimes Unit in a caravan out the back of Baggot Street Garda Station.
 They’d always worked very well together, mostly by working different cases, or working in parallel rather than in tandem.
 In that way, Delaney never felt overly-controlled or overshadowed by his boss; and McNally never felt insecure about the possibility of being undermined by his subordinate.
 They’d shared an assistant, Detective Una Gilligan, for the past two years.
 And Gilligan fitted in very well, because she never allowed either of her bosses to know what she did for the other one; and she never gossiped about any aspect of the simplest of cases.

-But now, in their new top floor office suite, around the corner from the Garda Station, Sergeant Delaney was worried, because Inspector McNally had been admitted to Jervis Street Hospital with a serious heart condition.
+But now Sergeant Delaney was worried, because Inspector McNally had been admitted to Jervis Street Hospital with a serious heart condition.

 But Inspector Glasheen had failed to turn up as yet, and now there was a special request from the Murder Squad to take on a new case in Wattling Town which had just been phoned in this morning.

-It seemed from the letter, read out by Gilligan, that the Murder Squad was too busy to deal with it; and a sixteen year old boy has been murdered in his bed, at home, in the absence of any evidence of a break-in.
-So, the Murder Squad suspect that this is a domestic crime, and a complex one at that; and so it falls under the remit of ‘special crimes’; and besides they cannot spare the manpower to investigate it.
+It seemed from the note, sent round by motorcycle courier, and then read out by Gilligan, that the Murder Squad was too busy to deal with this case, in which a sixteen year old boy has been murdered in his bed, at home, in the absence of any evidence of a break-in.
+The Murder Squad suspect that this is a domestic crime, and a complex one at that; and so it falls under the remit of ‘special crimes’; and besides they cannot spare the manpower to investigate it.

 Sergeant Delaney is already up to his eyebrows with special, complex cases.
 Just writing up the case notes keeps him at his desk until eight or nine o’clock every night, including Saturdays!